0xchase/lecture-6/readme.md

 }
 ```

+Though will rust may let you overload some operators by implementing traits, it won't let you overload functions in traits.
+To show an example of this, we can use

+*open add.rs*

+Rust won't let you do this for two reasons:
+1) Because we'll now have conflicting implementations of the Add trait
+2) Only traits defined in the current cate can be implemented for an arbitrary type

 ### Implement iterator for your own trait

 The `Iterator` trait is used to implement iterators over collections such as arrays.